 I’ve also come across a broken and worn Fighting Conch shell with a hermit crab inside.
 This happened while exploring another similar type of island.

-Recently, I was lucky enough to come across this living Fighting Conch while walking the beach of an island in the Florida Intracoastal Waterway.
+Recently, I was lucky enough to come across this living Fighting Conch while walking the beach of an island in the Indian River.
 I didn’t think to measure it, but I’d estimate it’s length to be around 4 inches, and they don’t get much bigger, according to my seashell reference book.

 The chunky, wide-bodied shell, with a more compact spire, is a giveaway as to the name of this one.
 It is known to “fight” or jump at other shells that could be a danger to it, hence the “fighting” name.

-It also has some beautiful coloring.
+Look at the beautiful colors on the shell!
 From the dark purple with orange edges underneath at the aperture, to the light purple on top (it’s spire), even though this one has some green algae and a few barnacles, it was a lovely sight to behold.
 I couldn’t help but wonder how beautiful it would have been all cleaned up.

 I saw this shell up on the sand at an island out on the Indian River.
 I picked it up hoping it was empty so I could take it home, but found a living conch inside.
 A fun surprise (at least it wasn’t a hermit crab!)

 I took it to the boat to show my son – how often do you find something so awesome?
 I got my iPhone to take these pictures, and then left it in the shallow water which is it’s home.